vapor/docs/4.0/docs/upgrading.md

 ### Repositories

 As the way services work in Vapor 4 has changed, that also means that the way to do database repositories has changed.
-You still need a procol such as `UserRepository` but instead of making a `final class` conform to that protocol, you should make a `struct` instead.
+You still need a protocol such as `UserRepository` but instead of making a `final class` conform to that protocol, you should make a `struct` instead.

 ```diff
 - final class DatabaseUserRepository: UserRepository {